5 Best Japanese Learning Games (PC, DS, Smartphone and Tablet)

 An oldie but a goodie, “My Japanese Coach” originally came out in 2008 and was Ubisoft’s attempt to help Japanese language learners pick up native pronunciation, learn new vocabulary and memorize the stroke order of hiragana and katakana.
 It received mixed reviews upon release, with some critics claiming its explanations can be confusing and others praising the game as a solid edutainment title.

-Regardless, if you’re in possession of the original Nintendo DS, it’s nice to know that you can still purchase this game on eBay and elsewhere online.
+If you’re in possession of the original Nintendo DS, it’s nice to know that you can still purchase this game on eBay and elsewhere online.
 In addition to the more classroom-oriented activities, there also are some fun mini-games to play including word searches, flashcard games and multiple-choice tests.
-For a taste of the gameplay, check out this playthrough presented by a YouTuber.

 Also known as Project LRNJ: Learn Japanese RPG, “Slime Forest Adventure” is a free adventure game that promises to teach you hiragana, katakana and kanji.
 There are paid upgrades which have a greater focus on learning how to read Japanese and offer an expanded range of kanji.
 For complete beginners, the free version does a pretty good job of providing casual katakana lessons.

-Graphically, it’s very basic, top-down affair.
+Graphically, it’s very basic.
 I’d compare it to something like the original “The Legend of Zelda” game for the Nintendo Entertainment System.
 There’s no music either, and without doing the supplementary training options first, the game mode will probably seem slightly confusing.

 Gangs of green slimy creatures descend on you, and they can only be defeated by you correctly identifying the katakana on screen.
 Defeating them earns players gold coins, which can presumably be used later on to purchase new items.
 In terms of educational benefit, I’d say the katakana word primer stands out in particular.